mozzielx/xin-lin/_pages/cv.md

 Work experience
 ======
-* 2019-2023: Co-funder of a start-up company that provides tutoring classes
+* 2019-2023: Co-funder of a start-up company that provided tutoring classes

 Publications
 ======